NEWS

 The process of screen printing uses a mesh to transfer ink onto a substrate, except in areas made impermeable to the ink by a blocking stencil.
 A blade or squeegee is moved across the screen to fill the open mesh apertures with ink, and a reverse stroke then causes the screen to touch the substrate momentarily along a line of contact.
 This causes the ink to wet the substrate and be pulled out of the mesh apertures as the screen springs back after the blade has passed.
 The results can be very impactful and screen printing as a technique in the art world was famously made popular by Andy Warhol in the 1960s, in particular with his depiction of Marilyn Monroe, known as the Marilyn Diptych, screen printed in bright colours.

-There are a large range of specialist screen printing inks available for use on different surfaces.
+There are a large range of specialist vertical printing inks available for use on different surfaces.
 Determining the correct ink for your project is critical to its success.

 Our portable on site screen printing is most commonly used in museum and gallery environments and has been a favoured technique in these areas for some time.
 Prints can be done on horizontal, vertical and angled surfaces, be it walls, floors, ceilings, display cases, glazing, and exhibits to name a few.